romarioraffington/romarioraffington/README.md

 ## 😜 Fun facts

 - 👨🏾‍💻 I'm a Senior Software Engineer at [Automattic](https://automattic.com/)
-- 🧾 I currently work on WordPress.com Earn products and Tumblr's payment infrastructure
+- 🧾 I currently work on maintaining the infrastructure and user flows to support Billing and Payments for our first-party products on WordPress.com, Jetpack, Crowdsignal, Akismet, and Tumblr.
 - 🚢 Previously, I was a startup founder working on creating risk models to underwrite loans to US importers.

 ## 💌 Get in touch